A film was once called a “biograph”; now we generally say “cinematograph.”

 Additional Information

-Borges In/And/On Film — Published in 1974 and frequently revised, Edgardo Cozarinsky’s book contains all Borges’ published reviews and film commentary, plus Cozarinsky’s own essays and reviews of cinematic Borges adaptations.
-This section of the Garden frequently quotes from Cozarinsky’s insightful work.
-The link takes you to the Garden’s review of the book.
+Published in 1974 and frequently revised, Edgardo Cozarinsky’s book contains all Borges’ published reviews and film commentary, plus Cozarinsky’s reviews of cinematic Borges adaptations.
+It also contains a wonderful discussion of Borges’ impact on the French nouvelle vague and avant-garde British cinema.

 Author: Allen B. Ruch